FLORIDA'S #1 MORTGAGE LENDER

 Up to 90% Loan to Value

 Fixes Rates From 3.5% - Rates Based on Credit and Loan to Value

 PURCHASE - - CASH OUT - - PRIMARY OR INVESTMENT PROPERTIES

 If you cannot qualify for any of our traditional loan programs then a Non-Traditional Mortgage could be the solution for you.

-One Day out of Short Sale, Foreclosure or Bankruptcy
+Recent Short Sale, Foreclosure or Bankruptcy

 Fast Closings for Investment, Primary or Second Homes

 Apply Online Now and Be Approved Today

 The national delinquency rate has fallen below 4.0 percent for the first time since COVID-19 started messing up the world.
 Black Knight, in its "first look" at September's mortgage performance data, says the rate in September, 3.91 percent, represents a reduction of more than 41 percent from September of 2020 and is 2.25 percent below the August level.
 Delinquencies have moved lower in 14 of the last 17 months.
 There were 2.068 million loans that were 30 or more days past due in September, not including loans in foreclosure.
 This is down 54,000 from the prior month and 1.474 million fewer past due loans than the prior September.